MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 // 2

-- First, you should decide whether to:
+- First, you should decide whether you wish to:
   - Save your measure as an attribute within one of your existing entities - than you should choose the **Profile Attribute** option
   - Or create a new entitiy around your measure
 - 2.If decided to save the measure as an entity, you should also decide whether to: